DoSomething/communal-docs/Homestead/readme.md

 You should be ready to go!

-SSH into your Virtualbox (`cd Code/homestead`, then `vagrant ssh`)
+If this is your first time working on an application, head over to the project directory within your Homestead box (following the "Daily Usage" instructions below) and follow the project's installation instructions in its README file to install dependencies, run database migrations, and build any front-end assets.

-Next, navigate to the project directory within your Virtualbox (e.g. `cd Code/phoenix`) and follow the per-project installation instructions in each README file to install Composer dependencies, run database migrations, and build any front-end assets.
 Each of your sites should now be accessible in a web browser, like [http://phoenix.test](http://phoenix.test)!
 Have fun! :sparkles:

 ## Daily Usage